 1 Some of the above tips came from the National Partnership for Women and Families’ Know Your Rights Manual

 Can I file a complaint with the government?
-Can I sue the employer?
+Can I sue my employer?

-You may find legal resources in your area by going to our Finding a Lawyer page and choosing your state from the drop-down menu.
-Note: Many of the organizations listed on our website may not handle employment cases but you may call to find out if you wish.
+To find out if you can sue your employer, you can find legal resources in your area by going to our Finding a Lawyer page and choosing your state from the drop-down menu.